What Credit Card can you get with Poor Credit?

 If you have poor credit, you might run into challenges when you apply for credit cards or other financial products.
 In order to build or rebuild your credit, you will need to find a credit card that you qualify for so that you can build a credit history and improve your credit.
 If you have had credit problems or have no credit, credit cards for poor credit can help you on the way to a better credit score.
 The card options available for fair credit, poor credit, or no credit, include a variety of unsecured and secured credit cards.
 Here are a few of our best credit cards for poor or bad credit.

-Another card designed for poor credit scores that doesn't require a security deposit is the Milestone® MasterCard® - Bad Credit Considered.
+A good card designed for poor credit scores that doesn't require a security deposit is the Milestone® Mastercard® - Bad Credit Considered.
 This card allows you to see if you prequalify before they pull your credit score, which can prevent having an extra inquiry on your report in the event you don’t qualify.
-The APR on purchases is 23.9%, and the annual fee is $75 the first year and then $99 each year afterward.
+The APR on purchases is 24.9%, and the annual fee is $75 the first year and then $99 each year afterward.
 The foreign transaction fee is 1%.

 Although it’s typical for credit cards designed for poor or bad credit to carry high APRs and annual fees, this card comes with some of the highest.
 It is still a solid choice, however, if you have your eyes set on an unsecured card, and you want to see if you prequalify before your credit is checked.
 Plus, it carries one of the lowest foreign transaction fees of any card for poor credit.
 If you are working on improving your credit and will also need to use the card for foreign transactions, this card can end up saving you in foreign transaction fees.

 Secured Credit Cards for Poor Credit